JBnkn/4369-programming-for-data-analytics/README.md

 ![Programming for Data Analytics](Project/images/programming-data-analytics.jpg)

-Repository for the 2024 [Programming for Data Analytics](https://www.atu.ie/courses/higher-diploma-in-science-data-analytics#:~:text=Programming%20for%20Data%20Analytics) module as part of the [Higher Diploma in Science in Data Analytics](https://www.gmit.ie/higher-diploma-in-science-in-computing-in-data-analytics) at ATU.
+Repository for the 2024 [Programming for Data Analytics](https://www.atu.ie/courses/higher-diploma-in-science-data-analytics#:~:text=Programming%20for%20Data%20Analytics) module as part of the [Higher Diploma in Science in Data Analytics](https://www.gmit.ie/higher-diploma-in-science-in-computing-in-data-analytics) at ATU, delivered by

 This module comprised of two components: a series of assignments and a core project.